Tobias Pflüger: Life and career

-Pflüger's faster was a pastor and his mother a catechist.
+Pflüger's father was a pastor and his mother a catechist.
 He grew up in Möglingen, Calw, and Nagold, where he graduated from the Otto-Hahn-Gymnasium in 1985.
 He then studied political science and empirical cultural studies at the University of Tübingen.

 Pflüger has been active in the peace movement since the 1980s.
 At the age of 16, he joined The Greens.
 From 1989 to 1993, he was research assistant to Christine Mussler-Frohne, a Green member of the Landtag of Baden-Württemberg, specialising in the anti-nuclear movement, energy, and peace policy.

 In 1996, he co-founded the Information Centre on Militarisation (IMI).
 Until 2004 he was a member of the organisation's board and a consultant for domestic and foreign issues.
 For several years he was a member of the editorial board of the journal Science and Peace.
 From 1997 to 2003, he was co-editor and frequent author of the magazine Graswurzelrevolution.
 From January 2000 to December 2002, Pflüger held a doctoral fellowship from the Rosa Luxemburg Foundation, but did not submit a dissertation.
 Since late 2002, he has been an active member of the scientific advisory board of Attac.

 He participated in the European Social Forum in Florence (2002), Paris (2003), London (2004), Athens (2006), and Malmö (2008), as well as the World Social Forum in Mumbai (2004), Porto Alegre (2005), Caracas (2006), and Nairobi (2007).
 In 2003 he participated in numerous events concerning the topics of German participation in the Iraq War, Bundeswehr and defence policy, militarism in the EU, and the EU Constitution, among others.

 In January 2019, Pflüger was a guest on a Sea-Watch ship in the Mediterranean.
 The same year, he became a member of the Franco-German Parliamentary Assembly.